Credits and costs

 Official transcripts from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

 GPA and Test Scores — For admission to the certificate program, a 2.75 GPA, either overall or from the last 60 credits, is needed.
 A 3.0 GPA must be obtained in order to successfully complete the certificate.
-GRE scores are not required.
+GRE test scores are not required and will not be accepted as part of your application.
 A minimum of 2 years relevant work experience is recommended.

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.